mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 {: .language-groovy}

-Scripts do not need to be written as a multi-line string hard-coded into a Nextflow workflow, but can be written in a separate file that can be used as a stand-alone script or as `template` script.
+Scripts do not need to be written as a multi-line string hard-coded into a Nextflow workflow.
+They can be written in a separate file that can be used as a stand-alone script or as `template` script.
 Stand-alone scripts should be stored in the `bin` folder within the same directory as the workflow, and